Sexual and reproductive health: Africa

-Contraceptive Accessibility

-The updated contraceptive guidelines in South Africa attempt to improve accessibility by providing special service delivery and prompting awareness for adolescents, lesbian, gay, bisexual, transgender, intersex people, disabled people, chronically ill people, women who are perimenopausal, sex workers, migrants and males.
-They also aim to increase access to long-acting contraceptive methods such as the copper IUD, the single rod progestogen implant combined with estrogen and progesterone injectables.
-Tanzanian provider perspectives also realized the biggest obstacle in maintaining healthy contraceptive care in their communities: lack of consistency.
-Contraceptive dispensaries found that the capability of providing service to patients was inconsistent and substandard.
-This resulted in unsatisfied reproductive goals, low educational attainment, miseducation about the side effects of certain contraceptives.

 Accessibility has also been hindered as a result of inadequate quantities of properly trained medical personnel.
 According to the African Journal of Reproductive Health, "Shortage of the medical attendant...is a challenge, we are not able to attend to a big number of clients, also we do not have enough education which makes us unable to provide women with the methods they want".
 The majority of medical centers are staffed by people without medical training and few doctors and nurses, despite federal regulations, due to lack of resources.
 One center had only one person who was able to insert and remove implants, and without her, they were unable to service people who required this method of contraceptive care.
-Another dispensary which carried two methods of birth control shared that they sometimes run out of both materials at the same time which makes it difficult to keep up with the supply and demand chain.
+Another dispensary which carried two methods of birth control shared that they sometimes run out of both materials at the same time which makes it difficult to keep up with the supply and demand chain.Social factors effect on contraceptivesUnbalanced gender dynamics, spousal dynamics, economic conditions, religious norms, cultural norms, and constraints in supply chains all contribute to contraceptive rates and usage.

-Social Factors Effect on Contraceptives

-Unbalanced gender dynamics, spousal dynamics, economic conditions, religious norms, cultural norms, and constraints in supply chains all contribute to contraceptive rates and usage.
 One instance of this is a provider who referenced harmful propaganda about the side effects of contraceptive usage.
 The spread of this propaganda is one of the many examples of influential people in the community, such as elders and religious leaders, discouraging proper contraceptive care/health.
 In some cases, influential members of the community often convince others that condoms and contraceptive pills contain microorganisms that cause cancer.

-In regards to spousal and gendered dynamics, many women often have faced pressure from their spouse or family members to use avoid birth control which resulted in them using it secretly.
-This is also one of the many reasons women frequently preferred undetectable contraceptive methods which can lead to less effective contraceptives.